The Buffon needle problem for L\'evy distributed spacings and renewal theory

 \section{Abstract}

 What is the probability that a needle dropped at random on a set of points scattered on a line segment does not fall on any of them?
-We compute the exact scaling expression of this hole probability when the spacings between the points are independent identically distributed random variables with a power-law distribution of index less than unity.
-This question is related to the study of some correlation functions of simple models of statistical physics.
+We compute the exact scaling expression of this hole probability when the spacings between the points are independent identically distributed random variables with a power-law distribution of index less than unity, implying that the average spacing diverges.
+The theoretical framework for such a setting is renewal theory, to which the present study brings a new contribution.
+The question posed here is also related to the study of some correlation functions of simple models of statistical physics.